Liability Exposure of Volunteers

 The university has obligations to volunteers just as it does to employees in terms of providing a safe working environment and adhering to fair recruitment, supervision and termination practices.

 Liability of the university of engaging the volunteer (vicarious liability)

 Volunteers acting on behalf of the university expose the university to potential liability, should their volunteer actions result in harm or loss to a third party.

 In order to manage the risks and liabilities inherent in volunteer activities, university faculties and departments should follow these guidelines:

-- All volunteers must be registered by means of a Volunteer Form, which clarifies their duties, reporting relationship and duration of their volunteer service.
+- All volunteers must be registered by means of a Volunteer Registration and Waiver of Liability form (links at right), which clarifies their duties, reporting relationship and duration of their volunteer service.
 This form also provides the volunteer with information about liability and insurance matters.

 - Departments registering volunteers are responsible for ensuring that the volunteer receives adequate training, including safety training where appropriate, for carrying out their duties.

 Where appropriate, volunteers are to be reminded that the university does not provide insurance coverage for personal vehicles.
 Volunteers who will be driving their own personal vehicles should be advised that they are responsible for providing their own insurance.

 This information does not apply to volunteers with student clubs or the Students Union, which operate independently of the university.